 - Docent-led tactile tours are available upon request for visitors who are blind or have low vision.
 Please allow at least two weeks’ notice.

 - Mindful Museum: Sensory Journey through Art is a reoccurring evening event intended for those with low vision.
 As of July 2021, these events are virtual and occur on the second Thursday of the month.
 Registration is required.
-Check the calendar for the most up-to-date location of these events.
+Check the calendar for the most up-to-date information about these events.

 Visitors Who Are Neurodiverse

-- Noise-canceling headphones and earplugs are available upon request at the East Building Tickets and Membership desk.
+- Noise-canceling headphones and earplugs are available upon request at the tickets and information desk in East Building.

 NCMA Accessibility Stakeholder Committee (ASC)